carlhiggs/spatial-urban-indicators/docs/indicators.rst

        :width: 70%
        :align: center

-       Population not in communities per sqkm, by district
+       Population not in communities per km², by district